IAD Comprehensive

 pre: IAD3230

 What?
 Students delve further into UI design while applying these principles to UI projects.
-This class should produce a project and a Process Page for a portfolio.
+This class should produce a portfolio-worthy project.

 Why?